MaudBoucherit/donor_detection/insights.md

 |  Other               |  0.3%   |  Other               |  0.9%   |

-The most-represented race is "White", with 85% of the respondents.
+The most-represented race is *White*, with 85% of the respondents.
 The least-represented are Amer-Indians and Eskimos with less than 1%.
 Nearly 1% of the respondents are from minorities that don't have their own category.

 Black people and Amer-Indians are more likely to be in the "<=50k" class than average.
 For example, Black people represent 11% of the "<=50k" class but less than 5% of the ">50k" class.